 - More Breakfast Ideas

-These honey cooked figs are sweet, tender, and taste amazing whether served over Greek yogurt, vanilla ice cream, or even on crostini or pizza.
+These honey cooked caramel figs are sweet, tender, and taste amazing whether served over Greek yogurt, vanilla ice cream, or even on crostini or pizza.
 They take just a few minutes to prepare and only a handful of ingredients.

 Categories: